YourAnime-moe/youranime.moe/README.md

 username and password to get in.
 [Send me an email](mailto:akinyele.akintola.febrissy@gmail) to get your own login credentials!

+##### Side note
+Also, the version online is running the latest code on the branch `heroku`.
+So this means, whatever is on `heroku` is being used in production!
+The `master` is just more of a formality.
+Also, I don't want to make `heroku` my main branch to avoid desasters.

 #### RESTful API
 The application comes with a JSON API.
 It is not fully functionally yet, but allows you to login, get information about the current user, get a list of available shows